Start an LLC in Texas

 Step 1: Name Your Texas LLC

-- Your Texas LLC name should include the words “limited liability company,” “limited company,” or an abbreviation like “LLC.”
+- Your business name must include an entity identifier, such as “limited liability company,” “limited company,” or an abbreviation like “LLC.”

-- The name must be “distinguishable” from other names already registered in Texas, so it can’t be the same or very similar as a name that already exists.
+- The name must be “distinguishable” from other names already registered in Texas, so it can’t be the same or very similar as a name already in use.
+You might be able to squeak by with unequivocal, signed and notarized consent from the business currently using the name deemed too similar to the one you want though.

 Step 2: Choose a Texas Registered Agent

-The second step to starting your Texas LLC is choosing a Texas registered agent.
 Texas LLCs are required to maintain a registered agent as long as they’re in business.
+Since they’ll be handling critical and time-sensitive documents, you want to choose someone you can trust.

 Step 3: File Texas Certificate of Formation